tcKong47/xRead/README.md

 ## <a name="general_usage"></a>General usage
 ### <a name="input"></a>Input
-xRead works with FASTA, FASTQ, gzip'd FASTA (.fa.gz), and gzip'd FASTQ (.fq.gz) formats.
-The input file is expected to contains all sequences of a single sample of a specific organism to perform the incremental overlap graph construction.
+xRead works with FASTA, FASTQ, gzip'd FASTA (.fasta.gz), and gzip'd FASTQ (.fastq.gz) formats.
+The input file is expected to contain all sequences of a single sample of a specific organism to perform the incremental overlap graph construction.

 xRead also works with PAF and gzip'd (.paf.gz) formats and provides an additional function to expand the initial core graphs to comprehensive graphs based on the further analysis of transitive relationships among the overlaps.
-If the option *-N --trans-file* is enabled, xRead skips the overlapping process and takes the PAF file as input to directly performed the expanding iterations, which the number of iterations is defined by option *-R --trans-iter*.
+If the option *-N --trans-file* is enabled, xRead skips the overlapping process and takes the PAF file as input to directly perform the expanding iterations, which the number of iterations is defined by option *-R --trans-iter*.

 ### <a name="output"></a>Output
 xRead generates a collection of overlaps between input reads/overlap relationships and outputs them in the PAF format.
-For more information about PAF format, please refer to PAF: a Pairwise mApping Format (https://github.com/lh3/miniasm/blob/master/PAF.md).
+For more information about PAF format, please refer to PAF: a Pairwise mApping Format (https://github.com/lh3/miniasm/blob/master/PAF.md). xRead also outputs fasta/fastq files storing the reads without overlaps for potential use of downstream analysis.

 ### <a name="user_cases"></a>User cases
 To construct overlapping graph and output in PAF format.
 ```
-xRead sequence.fa/fq -f output_path/output_filename_prefix
+xRead sequence.fasta/fastq -f output_path/output_filename_prefix
+xRead sequence.fasta/fastq > result_oves.paf
 ```

-To construct overlapping graph and expand it to comprehensive overalpping graph via transitive searching of -R iterations.
+To construct overlapping graph and expand it to comprehensive overlapping graph via transitive searching of -R iterations.
 ```
-xRead sequence.fa/fq -f output_path/output_filename_prefix -R 3
+xRead sequence.fasta/fastq -f output_path/output_filename_prefix -R 3
 ```

-To expand overlapping graph to comprehensive overalpping graph.
+To expand overlapping graph to comprehensive overlapping graph.
 ```
 xRead overlaps.paf -NR 3
 ```